ThijsKuipers1995/FFTOcean/README.md

 ## Running the Simulation

-After the `Ocean` object has been initialized, the simulation can be started by calling the `run()` method.
-This method has a single argument `render_resolution` that determines the resolution of the rendered ocean mesh.
-Defaults to 50, rendering a $50 \times 50$ mesh.
+Once the `Ocean` object has been initialized, the simulation can be started by calling the `run()` method.
+This method has a single argument, `render_resolution`, that determines the resolution of the rendered ocean mesh.
+Defaults to $50$, rendering a mesh of $50 \times 50$ vertices.
+This setting **significantly** impacts performance.